skesiraju/pylibs/README.md

 # pylibs
-Utilities for text processing, information retrieva, machine learning and other misc.
+Utilities for text processing, information retrieval, machine learning and other misc.